 Douglas Bunn died in 2009, leaving not only the great showground as his legacy, but also the now popular sport of team chasing!

-Hickstead is also host to the National Schools and Pony Club Championships (1 August 2019), where qualifying young riders get to jump off in the world-famous International Arena.
+Hickstead is also host to the National Schools Championships, where qualifying young riders get to jump off in the world-famous International Arena.
 A breeding ground for stars of the future, Clare Balding, Pippa Funnell and model Jodie Kidd have all competed in these championships.